MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-smart-narrative.md

    ![Filtering ](media/power-bi-visualization-smart-narratives/12.gif)

    ## Limitations
-   - Pinning to Dashboard is not supported.
+   - Pinning to Dashboard isn't supported.
-   - Using Dynamic Values and Conditional Formatting (e.g. data bound title) is not supported.
+   - Using Dynamic Values and Conditional Formatting (e.g. data bound title) isn't supported.
 This will be available shortly.
-   - Azure Analysis Services, On-Prem AS is not supported.
+   - Azure Analysis Services, On-Prem AS isn't supported.
    - KPI, Card, Multi row card, Maps, Table, Matrices, R/Python visuals, custom visuals don't support summarization.
-Some of these would be added in the future.
+Some of these visuals would be added in the future.
-   - Summarization is not supported for visuals with columns that are grouped by other columns and ones built on a Data Group field.
+   - Summarization isn't supported for visuals with columns that are grouped by other columns and ones built on a Data Group field.
-   - Crossfiltering out of the visual is not supported.
+   - Crossfiltering out of the visual isn't supported.
-   - Renaming of dynamic values or editing of names of generated values is not supported.
+   - Renaming dynamic values or editing auto-generated dynamic values isn't supported.
-   - QnA visuals using the new arithmetic support for building on the fly calculations is not supported.
+   - Summarization of visuals containing on the fly calculations like QnA arithmetic, Percent of Grand total etc. is not supported.